 1.14.
-Section 2 provides recommendations on the safety classification of instrumentation and control functions, systems, and components.
+Section 2 provides recommendations on the safety classification of instrumentation and control functions, systems; and components.
 Section 3 provides recommendations on how instrumentation and control systems are to be arranged into a hierarchy.
 Sections 4 and 5 provide recommendations on meeting design requirements for instrumentation and control systems.
 Recommendations on the operational aspects of instrumentation and control systems are provided in Section 6.
 Section 7 expands on the recommendations provided in Section 4 in the area of human-machine interfaces.
-Section 8 provides recommendations on design aspects and other aspects of computer based systems and software.
+Section 8 provides recommendations on the design-aspects and other aspects of computer based systems and software.
 Section 9 provides recommendations on configuration management for instrumentation and control systems.
-Section 10 provides recommendations on the modification and modernization of instrumentation and control systems.
 The Annex identifies instrumentation and control systems that can be used in a research reactor.